BushraAnamUC/Insurance-Cost-Analysis-Linear-Regression-and-Ridge-Regression/README.md

-# Linear Regression and Ridge Regression: A Step-by-Step Guide
+# Insurance Cost Analysis: Linear Regression and Ridge Regression

 ## Overview

 This project demonstrates the application of linear regression and ridge regression techniques for predicting charges using a provided dataset.
 The focus is on loading, cleaning, analyzing, and modeling the data efficiently to achieve reliable predictions.
 The detailed steps for each objective are outlined below.

 ---